kelsi2/lighthouse-web-notes/Week_1/Day_2/day_2_lecture.md

 #### Remote
 * Remote repo

+### Git Commands
+* Init: initializes a git repository for the current directory/folder.

+-->
+* Add: Adds the specified files to the staging area for future commits.

+-->
+* Commit: Saves the staged files to the local git repository. (commit often)

+-->
+* Remote: Adds a remote repository

+-->
+* Push: Updates the remote git repository with any new changes in the local git repository.

 ## Writing Code Incrementally

 * Break problems into smaller steps
   * Easier to isolate errors and debug
   * Refactor/improve code as we go
+* Lint code as you go
+  * Avoid copy/pasting!
+* console.log to understand data
+* Use node debug with debugger

 ### Goal:
 Write a node program that takes in an unlimited number of command line arguments, goes through each and prints out the sum of them.
 If any argument is not a whole number, skip it.
 Do support negative numbers though.